K

 Kai Ken Nose-to-Nose with Puppy

-Kai Ken are affectionate, fiercely loyal, and thrive when given attention
+Kai Ken are affectionate, fiercely loyal, and thrive when given attention.

 The Kai Ken, also known as the “Tora Inu”, has a loyal personality, bonding deeply with an owner.
 Often adopted for their hard-working nature, these dogs seem to have boundless bravery that makes them incredible watchdogs.
-They seemingly spring into action whenever a threat is nearby, ensuring that none of their loved ones ever have to fear.
+They seemingly spring into action whenever a threat is nearby, ensuring that none of their loved ones ever have anything to fear.

 The most common trait of this breed is the desire to please.
 They love their owners fiercely, relying on them as a pack leader.
 The majority of their life is spent with their family, making it easy for them to bond.
-Most behaviors they perform is for the attention of the people they love, so make sure to engage as much as possible to keep them happy and reassured.
+Most behaviors they perform are for the attention of the people they love, so make sure to engage as much as possible to keep them happy and reassured.

 Though their general temperament is loving, Kai Ken also tends to place their loyalty into one person in the family, the “alpha.”
 Said person will be best able to socialize and train the dog, as it is likely that they will look to them for cues.
 Predisposed to hunting, it is important to establish good behavior in your Kai Ken early in life.